Cessnock, New South Wales: Crime

 In 2021, Cessnock had an amphetamine use/possession rate of 137.1 per 100,000, which is significantly higher than the NSW state average of '90.0 per 100,000.

 The suburb of Cessnock had an assault incidents crime rate of 1264.6 per 100,000 people in 2019, which is significantly higher than the NSW state average of 822.3 during the same period.

+On 13 April 2026, a BearCat APC, along with heavily armed officers arrived outside a unit complex around 16:00 AEST, with reports of an undergoing siege taking place.
+Police were called to the unit when claims said that a man broke inside an apartment unit and was threatening a female resident inside with an object, likely a gun.
+The unnamed 34 year old man was arrested at 16:30 when multiple heavily armed officers entered the unit.
+The man was arrested for contravene an AVO, using the internet to harass or offend whilst armed with a dangerous weapon with the intent of bodily harm.